-I drew a bit of a dissapointing blank at Eccles Hall.
-After about ten minutes fighting with the latch on the gate I managed to get in and finally catch the attention of the home owner.
+I drew a bit of a disappointing blank at Eccles Hall.
+After about ten minutes fighting with the latch on the gate, I managed to get in and finally catch the attention of the homeowner.
 I explained who I was and that I was searching for the hidden tunnels in Tideswell.
-The lady who owns the house told me that she “wanted there to be a tunnell but there just isn’t”.
+The lady who owns the house told me that she “wanted there to be a tunnel but there just isn’t”.

 She also informed me that Eccles Hall and Blake House were built at different times so the myth that Samuel Eccles was visiting his lover in Blake House via tunnel was bunkem.
 However, this is at odds with the testimony of one living women in the Village who told me that she has been into a tunnel located in the cellar at Eccles Hall.
 Someone is clearly mistaken.

 I called to See Claire Fisher, who lives at The Shambles, you may recall part two of Tideswell Tunnels showed the details Philip Swarbrick had given me regarding a tunnel there.
 Claire was enthusiastic, but sadly an inspection of her cellar area (now converted) into living quarters revealed nothing.
 Philip’s description matched perfectly though.
 So I have stood at the exact spot where the Tunnel is meant to be, but it’s been bricked up and plastered over, so if there’s a way into it, it would have to be out in the yard.